Externally Funded Proposal Assistance

 The main purpose of MMSA is to assist tenured and tenure track faculty at Texas State University with the preparation of proposals for funded research.
 To receive pre-award assistance on proposals, Principal Investigator(s) must write MMSA into the post-award budget.
 To be considered, proposals must seek funding from external sponsors and be considered competitive.
 In addition, proposals must meet the Texas Higher Education Coordinating Board’s definition of research.*

-- Provides writing/editorial assistance on technical components of the proposal (e.g., clarifying a rationale for specific aims/goals, research questions, hypotheses) from a quantitative methodologist.
+- Provides writing/editorial assistance on technical components of the proposal (e.g., assisting writing the methods, design, research questions, hypotheses) from a quantitative and/or qualitative methodologist.

 - Provides guidance on selecting the appropriate analytic method(s) for proposals.